wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/Reservations/guides/Introduction.md

 title: Introduction
 ---

-# Introduction

 The Reservations API allows you to create and manage reservations at restaurants.

 This API provides all the necessary functionality to move a reservation through the phases of its [lifecycle](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservations/the-reservation-lifecycle), such as from the reservation request until completion.

-The Reservations API works together with the [Reservation Locations API](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservationlocations/introduction), which provides information about the physical location of a restaurant, as well as that restaurant’s availability and reservation conditions.
+The Reservations API works together with the [Reservation Locations API](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservationlocations), which provides information about the physical location of a restaurant, as well as that restaurant’s availability and reservation conditions.

-The Reservations API also works together with the [Time Slots API](https://dev.wix.com/docs/rest/api-reference/wix-restaurants/reservations/time-slots/introduction), which allows you to retrieve availability information about time slots at a restaurant on a specific date and for a specific party size.
+The Reservations API also works together with the [Time Slots API](https://www.wix.com/velo/reference/wix-table-reservations-v2/timeslots), which allows you to retrieve availability information about time slots at a restaurant on a specific date and for a specific party size.

 With the Reservations API, you can:
 * Create and manage reservations at a restaurant.